nutanix-cloud-native/ndk-config-samples/Alert/README.md

 ## Configuring Prometheus-Operator

-In order to view the alerts raised, it's necessary to access the Prometheus UI.
-This can be achieved by exposing the prometheus-operated service present in the ntnx-system namespace of the cluster.
-Below are the steps to expose the service and access the Prometheus UI:
+To verify the configuration of the event-exporter, it is imperative to access the Prometheus UI.
+This can be accomplished by exposing the prometheus-operated service located within the ntnx-system namespace of the cluster.
+The following steps outline the procedure to expose the service and access the Prometheus UI:

 </br>